JoshuaGrams/JoshuaGrams/noreaster-2018.md

 written by Ross Grams in 2016 using the Godot engine.

 A side-scrolling shoot-em-up.
-Fly a helicopter-like spaceship, using your ship’s dash attack and seven different weapons to blast through waves of blocks, rocks, and 15 different enemy types.
+Fly a helicopter-like spaceship, using your ship's dash attack and seven different weapons to blast through waves of blocks, rocks, and 15 different enemy types.
 Deal with the giant explosions of proximity mines, fend off swarms of tiny tracking drones, dodge flights of fast-moving fighters, and try not to destroy